 IELTS is short for International English Language Testing System.
 It is one of the most widely known and used English language exams in the world.
-There are about 1000 IELTS exam test centres in almost all the countries of the world.
+There are about 1000 IELTS test centres in almost all the countries of the world.

-Many people take the IELTS Exam to provide proof of their English skills either for immigration or academic purposes.
+Many people take the IELTS test to provide proof of their English skills either for immigration or academic purposes.
 A huge number of post-secondary institutions, governmental bodies and private corporations recognize IELTS results as confirmation of English proficiency level for countries like New Zealand, USA, Canada and Australia.
 It is the only English Language Test approved by UK Visas and Immigration for applications outside and inside of the UK.

 It is very important for you as a test taker to study in depth in order to excel at this exam.

 You should do practice tests or take private lessons because the IELTS testing process is quite challenging and the results decide a lot in the test candidate’s life.